 Are you one of the 50 million people in the US who suffers from acne?
 If you are, did you know that you could be treating your acne with CBD?
 Acne is one of the most common skin conditions and its estimated that consumers spend over $1 billion annually to treat this skin condition.
 If you’re tired of dealing with it, CBD might be the answer you’re looking for.

-CBD is a cannabinoid that has been used for a variety of different medical conditions, including depression and anxiety, chronic pain, arthritis, migraines, heart health, and diabetes prevention, but it has also been used for skin conditions including acne, due to its anti-bacterial and anti-inflammatory properties.
+CBD is a cannabinoid that has been used for a variety of different medical conditions, including and , chronic pain, arthritis, migraines, heart health, and diabetes prevention, but it has also been used for skin conditions including acne, due to its anti-bacterial and anti-inflammatory properties.

 Acne is defined as, “The occurrence of inflamed or infected sebaceous glands in the skin; in particular, a condition characterized by red pimples on the face, prevalent mostly among teenagers and young adults.”
 However, acne is not something that only affects teens.
 It is a common occurrence among many adults as well.

 What causes acne?

 Acne occurs when glands on your body become clogged.
 The main causes of acne come from excess oil production, or hair follicles that get trapped by oil and dead skin cells, bacteria, or an increase in excess hormones.
 This leads to what are commonly known as whiteheads (a plugged and closed follicle), blackheads (open follicles plugged with bacteria and oil), and pimples (a cyst like lump under the skin.)
 Blackheads get their color from the bacteria and oil oxidizing within the pores, thus turning them a dark color.